paradigmxyz/reth/book/run/sync-op-mainnet.md

 To sync OP mainnet, bedrock state needs to be imported as a starting point.
 There are currently two ways:

-* Minimal bootstrap: only OVM state is imported without any OVM historical data.
+* Minimal bootstrap: only state is imported without any OVM historical data.
-* Full bootstrap: OVM state, blocks and receipts are imported.
+* Full bootstrap: state, blocks and receipts are imported.

 ## Minimal bootstrap